jsnajder/sdewac-prepro/README.md

 The preprocessing does three things:

-* prefixes PTKVZ (*abgetrennter Verbzusatz*) to a verb lemma, provided the resulting prefix+verb exists in lemma list
+* prefixes PTKVZ (*abgetrennter Verbzusatz*) to a verb lemma, provided the resulting prefix+verb exists in the lemma list

 * converts a hyphenated lemma to its non-hyphenated version, provided the non-hyphenated version exist in the lemma list